AICONSlab/MIRACL/docs/install-docker.md

 Then the [Dockerfile](../Dockerfile) in the base of the repository builds the [mgoubran/miracl](https://hub.docker.com/r/mgoubran/miracl) image from that base.
-When the build happens, it cats the [version.txt](../miracl/version.txt) file in the repository in the repo to save a versioned base, but then the build uses the tag `base-latest` that is always the latest base.
+When the build happens, it cats the [version.txt](../miracl/version.txt) file in the repository to save a versioned base, but then the build uses the tag `base-latest` that is always the latest base.
 The base container is built from this folder and pushed manually, while the main container is built and pushed automatically via the [CircleCI Recipe](../.circleci/config.yml).